 This is true in our relationship with God and is a vital ingredient in our spiritual formation.
 One of the best ways for us to listen to God is through a special kind of Bible reading called lectio divina — literally meaning “divine reading”, but better translated as “spiritual reading”.
 Lectio Divina comes to us from the earliest days of the church, in the third century Origen used the Greek phrase thea anagnosis (divine reading) to describe a way of approaching Scriptures for the purpose of finding a personal message from God.
 This practice became more wide spread when the desert fathers and mothers made the Word of God the basis for their prayer lives, and shortly after this Saint Benedict made the practice of lectio divina central to Western monasticism.
 From the earliest centuries to the 21 century, lectio divina continues to be a life-giving practice that draws us into an intimacy with God that leads to real transformation personally and communally.

-In 2017 we enter into this daily practice of spiritual reading and seek nothing less than God.
+In 2018 we enter this daily practice of spiritual reading and seek nothing less than God.
 We welcome the guidance of the Holy Spirit, attend to the word of God and listen for God’s living word to us.
 “Lectio Divina treats the Scriptures not as a text to be studied or a set of truths to be grasped, but as the living Word — always alive and active, always fresh and new”.